 Belfry Mountain Trail

-In fact we met a family of four as we started the hike.
+In fact, we met a family of four as we started the hike.
 The climb to the top of the fire tower was amazing and we noted that there was about a 20 degree temperature change from the bottom to the top.
 The day that we made this hike, we saw a rain storm coming in from the west while we stood at the top of the fire tower.
-The views from 360 degrees gave us a remarkable idea of the vastness of the area.
+The 360-degree view gave us a remarkable idea of the vastness of the area.

 Big Hollow/Coot Hill Trail

-Next on the list is the Big Hollow/Coot Hill Trail.
-Again this is an easy 0.5 mile round trip hike.
+Next on the list is the Coot Hill (Big Hollow) trail.
+Again, this is an easy 0.5-mile round trip hike.
 It’s an un-manned portion of Lang Road.
 Since I have an all-wheel drive vehicle we decided to drive up the dirt road (but there were cars that had made the drive up also).
 At the end of the dirt road was the Lang cemetery.

 At the beginning of the hike we climbed over some impressive rocks and made it to the top in a short amount of time.
 The amazing overlook and panoramic view of the Champlain Valley is breathtaking.
 We even saw a very deep gorge to the left of the mountain.
 Someone had put an American flag on top and it was blowing in the slight breeze that day.
 Among the underbrush we spotted several wild blueberry brushes.
 Now we are both exercised and ready to go to the next spot — a little longer and harder trail.